-Online sales of auto parts and accessories in the US, excluding online auctions and used parts, have been projected to break $10 billion in 2018, according to Hedges & Company, a market research and digital marketing agency dedicated to the aftermarket.
-They report the growth rate of online parts sales is about 16% per year.
+Online sales of auto parts and accessories in the US, excluding online auctions and used parts, have been projected to break $16 billion in 2020 according to Hedges & Company, a market research and digital marketing agency dedicated to the aftermarket.
+They report the growth rate of online parts sales has historically been about 16% per year but in 2020 due to the coronavirus pandemic eCommerce surged to a 30% increase..
 This includes replacement parts, aftermarket parts and accessories.

-They project that nearly $138 billion in auto parts and accessory sales through all sales channels (traditional retail and online) will be influenced by the Internet in 2018 including online research by consumers, Google search, manufacturer websites and reseller reviews.
+They project that $141 billion in auto parts and accessory sales through all sales channels (traditional retail and online) will be influenced by the Internet in 2020 including online research by consumers, Google search, manufacturer websites, videos and reseller reviews.

-Hedges & Company has been tracking online sales of auto parts for ten years.
+Hedges & Company has been tracking online sales of auto parts since 2007.

 Total size of the automotive aftermarket in Canada

-According to Automotive Industries Association of Canada (AIA Canada) the Canadian aftermarket was a CA$21 billion industry in 2015, with employment growing at around 2.2% per year.** The Canadian aftermarket sector employed around 388,100 Canadians in 2015, up 2.2% from 379,800 the previous year.
+According to Automotive Industries Association of Canada (AIA Canada) the Canadian aftermarket was at C$38.8 billion/US$29.14 billion of GDP in 2019.
+Employment has been growing at around 2.2% per year.** The Canadian aftermarket sector employed around 388,100 Canadians in 2015, up 2.2% from 379,800 the previous year.
 Ontario is the largest aftermarket province with 128,200 employees.
 Quebec and Alberta have the second and third largest total aftermarket employment with 87,400 and 55,100 employees, respectively.
-There were 4,656 auto parts and accessories and tire store retailers in Canada in 2015.
+There are about 4,600 auto parts and accessories and tire store retailers in Canada in 2020.
+There are approximately 23,000 auto repair/service repair businesses in Canada.
 There were 25.6 million light vehicles registered in Canada in 2015, which was a 4.4% increase from the 24.5 million in 2014.